Project-Management.com’s Top 3 Software Recommendations

 Mentoring and coaching

-Senior PMs provide leadership by building and motivating project teams to meet their project goals by adhering to their responsibilities and reaching their milestones.
+Senior PMs provide leadership by building project teams and motivating them to hit project milestones.
 They participate in building and training project teams to expand their capabilities by establishing best practices, policies, PM methodologies, quality assurance and control, tools, and templates.
-Senior project managers are advocates or champions of learning, process improvement, and project management in the company.
+Senior project managers also advocate for learning, process improvement, and project management in the company.

-Read also: Coaching & Mentoring Software Project Teams
+For more on mentoring, read also: Coaching & Mentoring Software Project Teams

 Hiring and training